- How is pancreatic cancer treated?

 Radiation therapy for pancreatic cancer

 Radiation therapy uses high-energy x-rays (or particles) to kill cancer cells.
-It can be helpful in treating exocrine pancreatic cancer.
-Pancreatic neuroendocrine tumors (PNETs) don’t respond well to radiation, so it is rarely used to treat these tumors.
-Radiation is sometimes used to treat PNETs that have spread to the bone and are causing pain.
-It may also be used to treat these tumors in the form of radioembolization, which was discussed in the section, “Ablative techniques for pancreatic cancer.”
+It can be helpful in treating some exocrine pancreatic cancers.
+Pancreatic neuroendocrine tumors (NETs) don’t respond well to radiation, so it is rarely used to treat these tumors.
+Radiation is sometimes used to treat pancreatic NETs that have spread to the bone and are causing pain.
+It may also be used to treat these tumors in the form of radioembolization, which was discussed in the section “Ablation or embolization treatments for pancreatic cancer.”

-Patients may receive preoperative (before surgery) or postoperative (after surgery) treatment.
-If surgery is planned, preoperative treatment is often preferred because postoperative treatment often has to be delayed for several weeks while the patient recovers from surgery.
+- If surgery is planned, a person may get radiation before surgery (preoperative or neoadjuvant treatment) or after surgery (postoperative or adjuvant treatment).
+The radiation is typically given along with chemotherapy, which is together known as chemoradiation or chemoradiotherapy.
+Preoperative treatment is often preferred because postoperative treatment often has to be delayed for several weeks while the person recovers from surgery.
 Treatment right after surgery can interfere with wound healing.

 Some of the common side effects of radiation therapy include:

 - Skin changes (like a sunburn) in areas getting radiation

 - Weight loss